rakannimer/firebase-admin-get-children-ids/README.md

 // Import it in your project

-import {getChildrenIDs} from 'firebase-admin-get-children-ids'
+import { getChildrenIDs } from 'firebase-admin-get-children-ids'
 // Or
-const {getChildrenIDs} = require('firebase-admin-get-children-ids')
+const { getChildrenIDs } = require('firebase-admin-get-children-ids')

 // Import firebase-admin
-import admin from 'firebase-admin'
+import firebase from 'firebase-admin'
 // Or
-const admin = require('firebase-admin')
+const firebase = require('firebase-admin')

 // Use it